hdl-util/hdmi/README.md

 |720x576|17, 18|50Hz|27MHz|
 |1280x720|19|50Hz|74.25MHz|

-The TMDS clock should be 10 times as fast as the pixel clock.
-If you only have 1 PLL, you can try to set up the TMDS clock and pulse the pixel clock at 1/10th the speed.
+The second clock is a clock 10 times as fast as the pixel clock.
+Even if your FPGA only has a single PLL, the Altera MegaWizard (or the Xilinx equivalent) should still be able to produce both.
+You can avoid using two different multiplication factors, with the DDRIO feature, which only requires the second clock to be 5 times as fast.

 ### L-PCM Audio Bitrate / Sampling Frequency

-Both bitrate and frequency are specified as parameters of the HDMI module.
+Both audio bitrate and frequency are specified as parameters of the HDMI module.
 Bitrate can be any value from 16 through 24.
 Below is a simple mapping of sample frequency to the appropriate parameter

 |Sampling Frequency|AUDIO_RATE value|
 |---|---|